Cyber-Syntax/my-unicorn/README.md

 ## ‎ 🦄 <samp>About my-unicorn<samp>
-- Script that downloads appimage github latest version via api.
-It also validates the file with:
+-  Script that downloads AppImage from Github’s latest version through API.
+It also verifies the file using:
     - 🛠️ Tested;
         - [X] sha256
         - [X] sha512
-- <samp>Which apps work with this script?<samp>
+- <samp>Which applications work with this script?<samp>
     - 🛠️ Tested;
         - [X] super-productivity
         - [X] siyuan-note
         - [X] Joplin

 ## ‎ <samp>Dependencies<samp>
-- Install dependencies if you don't have them.
+-   Install necessary dependencies if you do not have them.
     - Install dependencies:
         - `pip3 install tqdm`
     - Dependencies: